Tuesday, 23 December 2025

 The money was used to renovate the buildings, build an extension and repurpose the library with the use of movable shelving thus enabling the space to be used for church services, childrens' parties and other events.
 Part of the building was developed as a secure area for nursery provision.
 A small meeting room enables residents to meet councillors, housing association managers and the like to discuss problems.

 The new centre provides a range of services and activities for all age groups.
 The downside was the reluctance of the vast majority of people on the estate to become involved.
 This sadly is a feature of many secular and faith based community centres.
-The roots of the problem were first a failure to engage in the planning stage with the local community using appropriate methodology and secondly a failure to encourage real and not token ongoing community participation in running the centre.
+The roots of the problem were first a failure to engage at the planning stage with the local community using appropriate methodology: secondly a failure to encourage real and not token ongoing community participation in running the centre.
 There was no sense of community ownership.
 There was no community association to engage in dialogue, nor were opinion formers on the estate identified.
 And there was no pub!

 Inevitably there has been a reduction in activities.
 The cafe closed, the nursery shut down and the library is under possible threat of closure as the county council seeks to cut discretionary budget expenditure.
 Added to this the demolition of social housing flats is leading to a change in the socio-economic profile of the estate and the need and demand for community services and activities is declining.